 ROAD CLOSURES AND CONDITIONS:

-WHAT FIREFIGHTERS ARE DOING:
+WHAT EMERGENCY SERVICES ARE DOING:

-- Firefighters are monitoring the situation.
+- DFES is monitoring the situation.

 KEEP UP TO DATE:

-Visit www.emergency.wa.gov.au, call 13 DFES (13 3337), follow DFES on Twitter: https://twitter.com/dfes_wa, Facebook: https://facebook.com/dfeswa/, listen to ABC Local Radio or listen to news bulletins.
+Visit www.emergency.wa.gov.au, call 13 DFES (13 3337), follow DFES on Twitter: https://twitter.com/dfes_wa, Facebook: https://facebook.com/dfeswa/, listen to ABC Local Radio, 6PR, or news bulletins.

-The next update will be provided by 4pm today unless the situation changes.
+Updates will be provided when the situation changes.